Last updated on August 24th, 2023 at 09:53 am

 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
 When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-The idea of RV storage can be anxiety inducing for just about any RVer out there, especially when it comes to RV parking pad ideas.
-But you can get inspired and come up with your own RV parking pad ideas- with our help.
+The idea of RV storage can be anxiety-inducing for just about any RVer out there, especially when it comes to RV parking pad ideas.
+But you can get inspired and come up with your own RV parking pad thoughts- with a bit of our help!

-In this article, we will discuss some popular RV parking pad designs, ideas, and how you can best equip your own home for RV storage.
+In this article, we’ll discuss some popular RV parking pad designs, ideas, and how you can best equip your own home for RV storage.
 You don’t have to pay to store your RV anywhere else but in your own front yard, driveway, and more!

-If you have never considered the ways that you can store your RV on a parking pad on your own property, now is the time.
-Here are some ideas so that you can safely store your RV for each and every off-season to come.
+If you’ve never considered the ways you can store your RV on a parking pad on your own property, now is the time.
+Here are some ideas so you can safely store your RV for each and every off-season to come.

 Some of the best gravel for RV parking pad ideas include:

 - All-purpose gravel

 - Brick chips

 Given the wide variety of rocks available, you will likely find a stone option to suit your particular design aesthetics as well.
 Depending on the cost, you may be able to build an RV parking pad that’s both unique and functional.
 Given the way gravel is manufactured, it’s vital to build your gravel parking pad with a decent amount of stone.